soulteary/gvm/README.md

 [![Build Status](https://travis-ci.org/soulteary/gvm.svg?branch=master)](https://travis-ci.org/soulteary/gvm)

-By Josh Bussdieker (jbuss, jaja, jbussdieker) while working at [Moovweb](https://www.moovweb.com)

-Currently lovingly maintained by [Benjamin Knigge](https://github.com/BenKnigge)

-Pull requests and other any other contributions would be very much appreciated.

 GVM provides an interface to manage Go versions.

+The current maintainer of the fork is [@soulteary](https://github.com/soulteary), fixed some issues that were not exposed in the past few years, **and supports Apple M1 devices**.

+- Thanks to the original author of the program: By Josh Bussdieker (jbuss, jaja, jbussdieker) while working at [Moovweb](https://www.moovweb.com)
+- Thanks to previous project maintainers: [Benjamin Knigge](https://github.com/BenKnigge)

 Features
 ========